jsoma/n8n-nodes-opik/README.md

 4. Chain multiple operations together when you want full observability (Start Trace → Log Spans → Check Guardrails → Log Feedback → End Trace).

 Every operation returns the raw Opik API response so you can inspect IDs, metadata, or guardrail violations in downstream nodes.

+### Recommended trace/span workflow

+To get the most out of Opik’s observability features:

+1. **Start a trace at the beginning of the flow.** The trace represents the entire run of your n8n workflow.
+Save the `traceId` (and the auto-generated `threadId` if you want to group multiple runs together).
+2. **Log spans for meaningful steps.** Every tool invocation, API request, or reasoning block can become a span.
+Use nested spans (parent/child) to show call hierarchies.
+3. **Use the Opik Agent Logger for agent nodes.** This companion node takes the JSON output of n8n’s AI Agent, generates a trace/thread ID if needed, and automatically emits spans for each `intermediateStep` plus an optional summary span.
+It’s the fastest way to capture all tool calls without wiring multiple span nodes.
+4. **Attach guardrails and feedback.** After spans exist you can run guardrail checks or log numeric feedback against either the trace or specific spans.
+5. **Store and replay data with datasets.** The dataset resource lets you list dataset items and loop through them in n8n—ideal for regression testing or replaying saved traces/spans.

+**Trace vs Thread vs Span:**
+- A **trace** is one execution of your workflow.
+- A **thread** groups multiple traces that belong to the same session/conversation.
+- A **span** captures a single step inside a trace (LLM call, tool invocation, guardrail, etc.).
+The Agent Logger automates span creation for AI agents; for custom logic drop “Log Span” nodes wherever they make sense.

 ## Resources